aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

     - [flags](../../../Flags%20arrays/flags.md) 166 is true (EX mode active on the B.O.S.S system)
 - pos: A vector starting at Vector3.zero

-After, if the enemy party member `isdefending`:
+After, if the enemy party member [isdefending](../../Actors%20states/Enemy%20features.md#isdefending):

 - The enemy party member's `isdefending` is set to false
 - startstate is set to entity.`basestate`